Avenida de Manoteras 50-52 - 28050 Madrid

 c) The biographical period of the person, since the survey collects biographical information, so the time period will be different for each person.

-d) In some isolated questions, information is collected referring to other moments of time, such as, for example, the period of the last twelve months, the last four weeks, the week prior to the week of the interview, etc.
+d) In some isolated questions, information is collected referring to other moments of time, such as, for example, the period of the last twelve months, the last four weeks, etc.

 The compilation and dissemination of the data are governed by the Statistical Law No. 12/1989 "Public Statistical Function" of May 9, 1989, and Law No. 4/1990 of June 29 on “National Budget of State for the year 1990" amended by Law No. 13/1996 "Fiscal, administrative and social measures" of December 30, 1996, makes compulsory all statistics included in the National Statistics Plan.
 The National Statistical Plan 2009-2012 was approved by the Royal Decree 1663/2008.
 It contains the statistics that must be developed in the four year period by the State General Administration's services or any other entity dependent on it.
 All statistics included in the National Statistics Plan are statistics for state purposes and are obligatory.
 The National Statistics Plan 2021-2024, approved by Royal Decree 1110/2020, of 15 December, is the Plan currently implemented.
 This statistical operation has governmental purposes, and it is included in the National Statistics Plan 2021-2024.
 (Statistics of the State Administration).